frne/ehealth-public-data/README.md

-# eHealth-public-data
-Public Datasets for eHealth Applications / Calculations
+# Public Datasets I Made

-## CSV

-CSV Datasets
+**This is just a collection of public data I collected / processed.
+Feel free to use it...**

-### Fachgruppenschlüssel
+## Fachgruppenschlüssel

 Mapping table to link german doctors to their specialities